benresonance-star/Task-Checker/specification.md

 >
 > **Collaboration & Presence**:
 > - Implement a **Collaborative Presence** system using Firestore to show real-time user activity (Avatars on active tasks).
+> - **Unique Task Identification**: Ensure all tasks are managed using a composite key of `projectId + instanceId + taskId` to prevent conflicts when the same task ID exists across multiple projects.
 > - Add a visual **high-saturation focus ring (4px)** and pulsing effect for tasks with multiple active users.
 > - Implement a **Drag & Drop** reorganization system for the "My Session" sidebar using `dnd-kit`.
 > - Use atomic dot-notation updates for presence state to prevent race conditions.